Luke8472NN/Religious-text-NLP/README.md

 # Religious-text-NLP
-Just some fun sentiment and semantic analyses using doc2vec
+Just some fun sentiment, semantic, and similarity analyses using doc2vec

 Data includes:
 1. Number of verses per book